pamelatech/scim-use-case-revamp/use_cases.md

 #### 4.3.3 Events
-  Using Security Events for SCIM service providers and receivers as specified by the Security Event Tokens (SET) [RFC8417] to create triggers for SCIM actions.
+  Using Security Events for SCIM service providers and receivers as specified by the Security Event Tokens (SET) [RFC8417] to create triggers for SCIM actions, details for SCIM profile for Security Event Tokens are vailable in [draft-ietf-scim-events]
   SCIM Clients client may need to be informed of changes that occur over time.
 This may be achieved through the use of event messages or signals in the form of Security Event Tokens (SET).
 SET tokens convey information about changes that have occurred in a publishing domain that may be of interest to a receiving domain.
 Unlike SCIM Protocol requests, Security Events do not describe actions that a receiver must take, rather they are simple statements of fact about changes that have already occurred.
 The intent, is to allow the event receiver to determine the best follow-uip action to take within the context of the receiving domain.
   With the pull base delivering model using events we can also address the use case where the SCIM Server is behind a private network where the SCIM clients can't reach.

 ##### 4.3.3.1 Resource Object Creation or Update using events with Push Based Delivering
   This models allow Event Receiver's to "subscribe" to specific event types or events about specific resources, if no option is offered, it is assumed the client will receive all events about all resources.
-The event publisher will notify the Receiver on the CRUD actions for the RO (Resource Objects), it is the responsibility of the receiver to decide when and how it is going to integrate those changes, with the need to notify the Publisher for its actions.
+The event publisher will notify the Receiver using HTTP Push on the CRUD actions for the RO (Resource Objects), it is the responsibility of the receiver to decide when and how it is going to integrate those changes, with there is no need to notify the Publisher on its actions.

          +----------------+                                   +----------------+
          |                |                                   |                |